Feed My Sheep

 He is saying to him the third time, ‘Simon of John, are you fond of Me?
 Peter was sorry that He said to him the third time ‘Are you fond of Me? and he is saying to Him, ‘Lord, Thou art aware of all things!
 Thou knowest that I am fond of Thee’ And Jesus is saying to him, ‘Graze My little sheep!’”

-John 21:13-17 Concordant Literal
+John 21:13-17 CLV

-Graze my lambkins, shepherd my sheep, graze My little lambkins.”
+Graze My lambkins, shepherd My sheep, graze My little lambkins.”
 Thus was Peter directed to do after Peter affirmed three times that he did, indeed, love the Lord.
 Like Peter, those who deeply love the Lord are told to feed the flock of God.
-Our love for our Lord is to be manifested to others He is raising up in His body of believers.
-The Greek word translated as “graze” comes from “bosko”, meaning “to pasture, graze or keep.”
-“Shepherd” comes from “poimaino,” meaning “to shepherd, supervise, or feed.”
-Both imply a close, caring, and committed relationship of support and protection of the Lord’s flock.
+Our love for our Lord is to be manifested to others He is raising in His body of believers.
+The Greek word translated as graze comes from “bosko,” meaning “to pasture, graze, or keep.”
+Shepherd comes from “poimaino,” meaning “to shepherd, supervise, or feed.”

-A shepherd is responsible for guiding the sheep, protecting and attending to their needs.
-Shepherds such as David was for his father’s flocks make sure the sheep have clear fresh water, green pastures on which to feed, and protection from predators.
-When we are called to feed the Lord’s sheep, we are to have a close watch over others who belong to Him and for whom He cares deeply.
-This calling is for lambs all the way to mature sheep that require all of God’s word, wisdom and protection.
+The beloved Psalm of David, written above, passionately confesses the Lord our Shepherd’s actions in the lives of His saints.
+We require His guidance and leadership to find the fresh water and word we need to sustain life.
+Whether leaders or not, when called to feed the Lord’s sheep, we are to have a close watch over others who belong to Him and for whom He cares deeply.
+This calling is for lambs all the way to mature sheep.
+We all require God’s word, wisdom, and protection.

 Sheep are an excellent metaphor for God’s people.
-Sheep cannot graze on the same pastures nor are they always safe from predators, the storms that come.
-Sheep cannot, on their own, find new pastures or watering places.
+He is so wise in the common examples He uses in the Word to teach us.
+Sheep cannot graze on the same pastures, nor are they safe from predators or the storms that come.
+Sheep also cannot, on their own, find new pastures or watering places.
 When the current pasture is grazed to the roots, the shepherd must move the sheep to new pastures.
-When the sources of water change or dry up, it is the shepherd’s responsibility to move the flock to a new source of water so they may drink in peace.
+It is sobering to consider some of the Lord’s flock trying to graze on barren pasture.

 “The LORD is my shepherd; I shall not want.
 He maketh me to lie down in green pastures: He leadeth me beside the still waters.